chw708/chw708.github.io/DEPLOYMENT.md

 - When you push to the `main` branch, GitHub Actions will:
   1. Install dependencies
-  2. Build your React app
+  2. Build your React app with production settings
   3. Deploy it to GitHub Pages
   4. Make it available at your GitHub Pages URL